 How would you like to eliminate the weight of your backpacking stove and the fuel container (canister, liquid fuel bottle, or alcohol bottle) that you use to carry your cooking fuel on backpacking trips while still being able to boil water and cook meals?
 What would that save you?
 Anywhere from 3 to 8 ounces, or even more?

-ESBIT is the way to go!
-These 14 gram solid fuel cubes don’t require a fuel bottle or a stove to use.
+ESBIT Solid Fuel Tablets are the way to go!
+These 14-gram solid fuel cubes don’t require a fuel bottle or a stove to use.
 They’re super reliable, easy to pack, cost-effective (about $0.50 per cube), they have a shelf life of 10 years, and you always know exactly how much fuel you have left.

 Each ESBIT cube burns for 13 minutes at 1300 degrees.
-The average boil time for 500 ml of water is 8 minutes (I usually heat more), making them perfect for rehydrating freeze-dried dinners, dehydrated meals, or freezer bag cooking.
+The average boil time for 500 ml of water is 8 minutes, making them perfect for rehydrating freeze-dried dinners, dehydrated meals, or freezer bag cooking.
 A stove is completely optional when cooking with ESBIT fuel cubes.
 I use the top of a small can to avoid burning the ground.
 Add in a small wire screen to hold your pot over the flame, a titanium foil windscreen, and a small titanium cook pot and you have an ultralight cooking system without a stove or fuel bottle.

 More Advantages of ESBIT backpacking fuel:

 - ESBIT will burn in very cold temperatures at any altitude since it doesn’t rely on canister pressure

 - ESBIT makes a great campfire starter when broken up into smaller pieces

 - You can blow out the unused portion of an ESBIT cube and relight it later

 - Very compact to carry

 - Only carry the fuel you need, not extra as you do with canister, alcohol, or white gas.